gillianbc/knitting/Stripy Soft Sweater.md

 Inc 1st each side, 10 sts from edge - every 8 rows x 3
 Total inc = 8 sts.
 74 sts remain.

 Continue until piece measures 14" from beginning.
+(End of first red rows)

 **Armholes**
 Bind off 9 at the beg of next 2 rows